Amulet-Team/Amulet-Map-Editor/README.md

 ## Running with Docker (Linux)
 The Docker image runs on any Linux distro with Docker support.\
 To run the Docker image, clone this repository and run `rundocker.sh`.\
-Compatibility with wayland is done through xwayland for x11 support.

 ## Legacy builds